Mlýnec Restaurant, Prague (4): Lunch With a View of Charles Bridge

 Mlýnec offers both à la carte dishes and a reasonably priced lunch menu.
 They serve vegetarian dishes as well as steak specialties, and I especially love their weekend brunch.
 This time, I went specifically for their lunch menu.

 The lunch menu changes every week, and it always includes an appetizer or soup, a main course, and a dessert.
-I happily indulged in the poultry pâté on French toast, poached zander with kohlrabi, and a chocolate cake.
+I was happy to be tempted by the poultry pâté on French toast, poached pike-perch with kohlrabi, and a chocolate cake.

 Mlýnec Restaurant: poultry pâté, almonds, cranberry, and onion marmalade as an appetizer.